Doctor of Philosophy (PhD)

 - Provide leadership in improving the health care delivery system at local, national, and international levels

-- Collaborate with other professionals to evaluate and develop policies for the organization and delivery of health service
+- Collaborate with other professionals to evaluate and develop policies for delivery of health service

 - Translate evidence accumulated through research into practice and policy at multiple levels